-I know you're trying to get customers to subscribe to your service so you can market to them, but sign-up boxes seem too much like a desperate way to get people to give you their emails.
-When a visitor decides to check your website for something he's looking for he doesn't really want to be hindered by a signup box that tells him “sign up to read more”.
-He won't.
-He'll just move on.
+I know you’re trying to get customers to subscribe to your service so you can market to them, but sign-up boxes seem too much like a desperate way to get people to give you their emails.
+When a visitor decides to check your website for something he’s looking for he doesn’t want to be hindered by a signup box that tells him “sign up to read more”.
+He won’t.
+He’ll just move on.

 - You can still let user view your content without dropping the sign up box out of nowhere.
 Try to fit your signup box into a prominent place next to your content, so that customers who like what you have to offer will sign up immediately.

 Checkout Doodles.
 A stylish template that has enough space for you to fit in a signup box.

 I like the tile style of displaying content made popular thanks to Pinterest.
 But some websites seem to overdo it by making their entire blog a slab of mosaic.
 Remember your website looks good when you have enough white space between your content.